 6. Drink Plenty of Water

-This is one rule of thumb that is important for every person who plans to go hiking, and we do not want you to forget it.
+This is a rule of thumb that is important for everyone who plans to go hiking, and we do not want you to forget it.

 7. Have Proper Arch Support